Exoticdee/Dokoli/README.md

-- 👋 Hi, I’m @Exoticdee
+- 👋 Hi, I’m @Dokoli
-- 👀 I’m interested in data science
+- 👀 I’m interested in Nutrition Analyst
-- 🌱 I’m currently learning mysql
+- 🌱 I’m currently working on food and nutrion related projects
 - 💞️ I’m looking to collaborate on data scientists
 - 📫 How to reach me...